efabless/openlane2/docs/source/getting_started/newcomers/index.md

 Here is a small description of each file:

-- `sta.log`: Full log file generated by `STA` which is divided to the following report files
+- `sta.log`: Full log file generated by `STA` which is divided into the following report files
 - `min.rpt`: Constrained paths for hold checks.
 - `max.rpt`: Constrained paths for setup checks.